Direct and inverse results for popular differences in trees of positive dimension: Introduction

 In \cite{FW} Furstenberg and Weiss initiated the use of dynamical methods in the study of Ramsey theoretic questions for trees.
 They proved a Szemer\'{e}di-type theorem using a multiple recurrence result for a class of Markov processes (a purely combinatorial proof was later given by Pach, Solymosi, and Tardos \cite{PST}).
 More precisely, they showed that finite replicas of the full binary tree could always be found in (infinite) trees of positive growth rate.
 It is then a natural question to quantify the abundance of finite configurations in a tree in relation to its size as measured by its upper Minkowski and Hausdorff dimensions.

 To begin, we review the analogous question in the integer setting.
-Specifically, we consider the abundance of configurations in a subset $E \subset \mathbb{N}$ of positive density.
+Specifically, we consider the abundance of configurations in a subset $E \subset \mathbb{N}$.
 Recall that the \emph{upper density} and \emph{upper Banach density} of $E$ are

-It is well-known that the abundance of $2$-term arithmetic progressions ($2$-APs) in $E$ can be related to the density of $E$ in the following way.
+The abundance of $2$-term arithmetic progressions in $E$ can be related to the density of $E$ in the following way.
 Consider the sets of \emph{popular differences of $E$} with respect to $\overline{d}$ and $d^\ast$ defined by